 An interesting experience, it is hard to know where to begin.
-I kept saying to myself just keep it moving.

 It has been raining and cold since I arrived.